Updated on: November 1, 2024

 Bottom Line:

-Avast One Essential is a good free antivirus package with a powerful scanner.
-While it may not be the best free antivirus software out there, it has a solid firewall, good network protections, and nice privacy features.
+Avast One Basic is a good free-forever antivirus package with a powerful scanner.
+While it may not be the best free antivirus software out there, it has a solid firewall, good network protections, and nice privacy features that improve upon Windows Defender.
 The VPN has a fairly generous data allowance, and the app is quite easy to use.
-If you want unlimited data or added web protections, you’ll have to subscribe to one of Avast’s premium plans, starting at $2.46 / month.
+If you want unlimited data or added web protections, you’ll have to subscribe to one of Avast’s premium plans, starting at $35.88 / year.

 Read the full Avast review here >